Illia Polosukhin

 NEAR Protocol

 NEAR began as a project founded by Polosukhin and Alexander Skidanov.
-NEAR Foundation describes NEAR as an open web ecosystem, while later NEAR messaging increasingly framed the protocol as infrastructure for AI agents, user-owned AI, and decentralized applications.
+NEAR's own history says the protocol was founded in 2018 with a goal of building a scalable, usable blockchain.
+Later NEAR messaging increasingly framed the protocol as infrastructure for AI agents, user-owned AI, chain abstraction, and decentralized applications.

 User-Owned AI